 Step 5: Cook dumplings at a low simmer until they rise to the surface, about 5 minutes.
 When enough dumplings have accumulated on the surface, scoop them out with a fine mesh strainer and add to a pot.
 Place the butter into the pot and mix well so dumplings don't stick together.

 Step 6: Mix together poppy seeds and powdered sugar in a small bowl and then pour the mixture over the dumplings.
 Combine so that each dumpling is coated in poppy seeds.
 Serve the mákos nudli on plates or in bowls while hot.

 Words of advice

 Don’t fuss too much about the size of the dumplings.
-Some people cut bigger chunks because it’s less effort and those work just as well.
+Some people cut them into bigger pieces because it’s less effort and those work just as well.

 I created these recipes with the help of nearly a dozen historical Hungarian cookbooks, adjusting ingredients, cooking times, and methods to reflect my own preferences and tastes of the current day.
 Do you have any feedback?
 Please let me know!